ndevenish/Blender_ioEDM/EDM_Specification.md

       list<Material>    materials;
       uint              unknownC[2];

-The object begins like all other `Node`-derived objects, with the name, class version and properties dictionary.
+The object begins like all other `Node`-derived objects, with the name (although in v10 files, this is explicitly a `uint_string`, not in the lookup table), class version and properties dictionary.
 Although the properties are often empty for `Node`-derived objects, in the `RootNode` this always has the contents `{"__VERSION__": 2}` - a value which appears to be important when writing (it changes the layout of the unknown areas of the class?)

 After a single char which is not understood, We then have two `Vector3d` objects.
 These define the bounding box of the model - the first being the